 Meriden- Main Campus

 Individuals receiving services through Kuhn’s Meriden facility are generally funded through the Department of Developmental Services (DDS) or the Bureau of Rehabilitation Services (BRS).
 To participate in Kuhn services individuals must have a disability and a verified funding source, be eighteen years of age or older and have the ability to benefit from services.
 Typically, but not exclusively, program participants carry a primary diagnosis of a developmental disability.
-The four programs described below are offered and represent a continuum of services designed to match the wide range of skills and abilities of persons served.
+The programs described below are offered and represent a continuum of services designed to match the wide range of skills and abilities of persons served.

 Community Experience Program (CEP):